rollkit/docs/docs/intro.md

 deploy throughout the modular stack, opening new possibilities of rapid experimentation and innovation.

-Rollkit was built by replacing Tendermint, the Cosmos-SDK Consensus Layer, with a drop-in replacement that communicates directly a Data Availability (DA) and Consensus Layer of the developer's choosing.
+Rollkit is built by replacing Tendermint, the Cosmos consensus mechanism, with a drop-in replacement that communicates directly with a modular (pluggable) consensus and data availability (DA) layer.
 Rollkit is designed to work seamlessly with other modular layers, allowing for greater flexibility and adaptability.
+The tutorials in this documentation are built with Celestia, but any consensus and DA layer can be used with Rollkit.
+Rollkit is ABCI compatible.

 Rollkit allows anyone to easily deploy their own rollup chain with minimal overhead.
 The rollup developer has the freedom to